Ulzahk/Gatitos-App/README.md

 ## [English]

 ### Objetive 🎯
-- Crear a Deskapp using The Cat API resourser to show random cat pictures and interact with those
+- Build a Deskapp using The Cat API resourser to show random cat pictures and interact with those

 ### Functions 📃
+1. Clicking Ver Gatos will show a random kitty image.
+2. In the second menu clicking on Favorito, saves the kitty image.
+3. Clicking Ver Gatos Favoritos will show a random image of a kitty saved in favorites.
+4. The Eliminar Favorito Option will delete the image from favorites.
+5. Select Salir will end the app execution.

 ### Tools 🛠
 - [Java Deveopment Kit 8 o Superior](https://bit.ly/2XCzjH2 "Java Deveopment Kit 8 o Superior")